JakubDziworski/JakubDziworski.github.io/_posts/2016-08-26-github-code-advances-search-programmers-goldmine.md

 # Conclusion

-Github search is underrated yet extremly powerful tool for learning,solving issues and finding repos you might be interested in.
+Github search is underrated yet extremly powerful tool for learning new apis,solving issues and finding repos you might be interested in.
 This is a great way to quickly get started with new framework - finding code snippets that are similar to what you want to achieve has never been easier.
-It makes you feel less alone with the issues you encounter - someone has already solved it.
-Discovering interesting projects with this search engine takes just a minute.
+It also makes you feel less alone with the issues you encounter - it's likely some has already solved it.
+Likewise, discovering interesting projects with this search engine is just a matter of minutes.